epatnor/epatnor.github.io/README.md

-A simple site that takes an agrument from the URL.
+A simple site that takes an argument from the URL.
 The argument is a sedish personal number, and this site cleans it up (if valid) and changes the output to include a dash before the last 4 digits.

 It includes a GUI that displays a log of all incoming requests, including the original and formatted personnummer, as well as whether they were valid or invalid.
 This log will update each time a new personnummer is processed.